-A radical prostatectomy is surgery to remove the prostate gland and some of the tissue around it.
+A radical prostatectomy is surgery to remove the prostate gland.
 It is done to remove prostate cancer.
 It may be done as open surgery.
 Or it may be done as laparoscopic surgery through small incisions.

 Laparoscopic surgery may be done by hand.
-But some doctors now do it by guiding robotic arms that hold the surgery tools.
+But many doctors now do it by guiding robotic arms that hold the surgery tools.
 This is called robot-assisted prostatectomy.

 In open surgery, the surgeon makes an incision to reach the prostate gland.
 The incision may be in the lower belly.
 Or it may be in the perineum between the anus and the scrotum.

 When the incision is made in the lower belly, it is called the retropubic approach.
 The surgeon may also remove lymph nodes in the area so that they can be tested for cancer.

 For laparoscopic surgery, the surgeon makes several small incisions in the belly.
 A lighted viewing tool called a laparoscope is inserted into one of the incisions.
 The surgeon uses special tools to reach and remove the prostate through the other incisions.

 Robotic-assisted laparoscopic radical prostatectomy is surgery done through small incisions in the belly.
 It's done with robotic arms that translate the surgeon's hand motions into finer and more precise action.
 This surgery requires specially trained doctors.

 The main goal of either type of surgery is to remove all the cancer.
 Sometimes that means removing the prostate and the tissues around it, including a set of nerves to the penis.
 These nerves affect the ability to have an erection.
 Some tumors can be removed using a nerve-sparing technique.
 This means carefully cutting around those nerves to leave them intact.
 Nerve-sparing surgery sometimes preserves the ability to have an erection.